Privacy Evaluation for Classkick

 - Unclear whether this product collects biometric or health data.

-- Unclear whether this product collects behavioral data.
+- Unclear whether this product collects interactions, behaviors, or usage analytics data.

 - Unclear whether this product collects sensitive data.